Virginia (VA) lease form

 Revun generates a Virginia-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: Virginia Residential Landlord and Tenant Act, Code of Virginia Title 55.1, Chapter 12 (Sections 55.1-1200 through 55.1-1262).
+Governing statute: Code of Virginia Title 55.1, Chapter 12 (Virginia Residential Landlord and Tenant Act).
 Confirm current requirements or consult an attorney before finalizing a lease.

 Virginia lease FAQ

-Virginia now requires landlords to list all applicable fees on the first page of the lease agreement so tenants can see the full cost of tenancy before signing; fees not disclosed in that manner may be unenforceable.
+Virginia law requires all applicable fees to be disclosed on the first page of the lease so tenants know the full cost of renting before signing.